sparkflows/sparkflows-docs/docs/tutorials/processing-multiple-files/processing-multiple-files.rst

 Print the results
 ------------------

-It will print the result with the output required after filter aggregations.
+It will print the results with the output required after filter aggregations.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^